 I must have made 4 different versions till I got it perfect.
 I’m not complaining, we ate every last bite of every batch.
 But this final pudding is just what I was looking for.

-Butterscotch is a simple mixture of brown sugar a butter.
+- Butterscotch is a simple mixture of ย brown sugar a butter.
 It can be a hard candy, or a sauce, or a flavor profile like it is in my pudding recipe today.
+Letting the brown sugar simmer on the stovetop for a few minutes intensifies the flavor.

 - Use a good heavy bottomed pan so the pudding cooks evenly without scorching.